spyder-ide/qtpy/README.md

 PYSIDE6 = false
 ```

-**Note**: These configurations are necessary for the correct usage of the default VSCode's type checking feature while using QtPy in your source code.
+**Note**: This configuration is necessary for the correct usage of the default VSCode type checking feature when using QtPy in your source code.

 ## Testing Matrix

-Currently, QtPy runs tests for different bindings on Linux, Windows and macOS, using Python 3.9, 3.11 and 3.13, and installing those bindings with `conda` and `pip`.
+Currently, QtPy runs tests for different bindings on Linux, Windows and macOS, using Python 3.9, 3.11 and 3.13, and installed via `conda` and `pip`.
 For the PyQt bindings, the installation of extra packages is also checked via `pip`.

 The current test matrix looks something like this: